toolleeo/cli-apps/README.md

 * [Findpick](https://github.com/thingsiplay/findpick) - General purpose file picker combining "find" command with a fuzzy finder.
 * [ForkFS](https://github.com/SUPERCILEX/forkfs) - ForkFS allows you to sandbox a process's changes to your file system.
 * [friendly-find](https://github.com/sjl/friendly-find) - Usable replacement for find.
-* gcp - `gcp` (Goffi's cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
+* [gcp](https://github.com/aelafifi/gcp/) - `gcp` (Goffi's cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
 * [GoCatGo](https://github.com/vaaleyard/gocatgo) - GoCatGo is another pastebin tool with a super focus on transparency.
 * [gret](https://github.com/4imothy/gret) - A command-line utility designed to search through directories and files for a regex expression that matches.
 * [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.
 * [hypergrep](https://github.com/p-ranav/hypergrep) - Recursively search directories for a regex pattern using Intel Hypescan.
-* [ictree](https://github.com/NikitaIvanovV/ictree) - Like tree but interactive.
 * [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
 * [ll](https://github.com/antonmedv/ll) - ls with git status.
 * [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.